Reviewed Date: 09/26/2023

 Antiques Dealers’ Records

 Antiques dealers are required to keep records containing specified information for any item they purchase "exceeding the value of $50" and to preserve (no time period is specified, so presumably permanently) such records for inspection at any time by any city or county police officer.
 T.C.A. § 62-22-101.
-Dealers in antique, used, or scrap jewelry and precious metals must keep certain records and deliver daily to the police chief copies of logs containing specified information.
+Dealers in antique, used, or scrap jewelry and precious metals are required to register with the police chief and sheriff.
 T.C.A. §§ 38-1-201, et seq.

 A city may elect to regulate "going-out-of-business" sales by requiring licenses and verifying the authenticity of such sales.
 T.C.A. §§ 6-55-401–413.
 Failing to comply with municipal regulations of liquidation sales is an unfair or deceptive trade practice under T.C.A. § 47-18-104.